OFFSETTING IN THE CANADIAN CONTEXT: EXPERIENCE AND POTENTIAL

 - Gillian Kerr, Dalhousie University, “Alberta's learning's on MBIs in use and in theory”

-- Karen Stefanyk, BC Ministry of Environment, “BC’s Environmental Mitigation Policy: Challenges and Opportunities for Mitigation and Offsets”
+- Karen Stefanyk, British Columbia Ministry of Environment and Climate Change Strategy, “BC’s Environmental Mitigation Policy: Challenges and Opportunities for Mitigation and Offsets”

 - Valerie Dupont, University Laval, "The Act respecting the conservation of wetlands and bodies of water: Critical legal analysis of wetland compensation funds in Quebec"